Saskatchewan Highway 355

 Highway 355 is a provincial highway in the Canadian province of Saskatchewan.
-It runs from the Sturgeon Lake First Nation—where it transitions into Highway 788—to Highway 55 near Meath Park.
+It runs from the Sturgeon Lake First Nation, where it transitions into Highway 788, to Highway 55 (Northern Woods and Water Route) at Meath Park.
 It is about 45 km long.

-Highway 355 passes near the town of Albertville and passes through the communities of Henribourg, Spruce Home (near its intersection with Highway 2), and Alingly.
+Highway 355 passes near the town of Albertville and passes through the communities of Henribourg, Spruce Home at its intersection with the CanAm Highway (Highway 2), and Alingly.